Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Star Spawn Mangler (MPMM).md

 aliases: ["Star Spawn Mangler"]
 ---
 # Star Spawn Mangler
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-229, Mordenkainen's Tome of Foes p.
-236*
+229*

 > [!quote]- A quote from Mordenkainen
 >